 And don’t be surprised to see a variety of sea life on one of our daily Halibut Charters.
 Several species of whales have been spotted, as well as an abundance of sea birds.
 All this, while fishing in the shadows of the towering Alaska Mountain Range.

 Just outside Resurrection Bay , Seward, is some of the best Ling Cod fishing in Alaska .

 Most Ling Cod are found around rocky reefs and under water pinnacles, where we typically fish jigs and small baits on light tackle.
 It’s not unusual to have several Ling Cod hooked up at the same time.
 Most Ling’s caught are in the 20-40 pound range, with several tipping the scales at over 55 lbs each year.
 While fishing for Ling Cod, we will typically hook into numerous varieties of Rock Fish, Halibut, and Salmon.

-August is the peak month for fishing out of Seward, where we offer all-day combination fishing charters for several species of fish, including Ling Cod, Rock Fish, Halibut, and Silver Salmon.
+July and August are the peak months for fishing Ling Cod out of Seward, where we offer all-day combination fishing charters for several species of fish, including Ling Cod, Rock Fish, Halibut, and Silver Salmon.
 You will be fishing amongst beautiful scenery and glaciers, with a great chance of viewing mountain goats, whales, sea lions, and a variety of sea birds.